combefis/combefis.github.io/docs/teaching/ecam/index.md

   --_This course, taught to students in first year of master in electronics and in computer science engineering, presents how a computer works, from the very low hardware level to the very high level architecture and organisation.
 It also presents how it can be operated with an operating system and its components (processes and threads, scheduling, deadlock, memory management, filesystem, mass storage, security...)._--
 - **I5030 – Seminars** (4 ECTS, 45h), 2015–2020 --(6 years)--
   --_This course, taught to students in second year of master in electronics and in computer science engineering, is a seminar where the students are asked to prepare and present, in English, a subject related to engineering or to their master thesis to share their experience.
 Students are also asked to attend external events they have to found by themselves and report about what they learned to the other students._--
-- **M3090 – Conception et développement informatique** (4 ECTS, 43h), 2014–2017, 2020 --(5 years)--
-  --_This course, taught to students in third year of bachelor in electromechanical engineering, presents how to analyse and develop a computer application using modelisation (UML), simple databases and queries (Microsoft Access) and low level programming (C) and object oriented programming (C#)._--
 - **E3020 – Embedded Systems** (4 ECTS, 45.5h), 2016–2019 --(4 years)--
   --_This course, taught to students in third year of bachelor in electronics and in computer science engineering, presents the three main components of an embedded system: energy management, an intelligent electronic unit and peripherals.
 The course presents how to build an embedded system through the design and the construction of a robot application.
 In particular, it teaches how to program embedded systems, namely the BeagleBone Black, and the whole IoT chain around them, with high level programming languages and cloud computing._--
 - [**I4040 – Database Management System**](./nosql/) (3 ECTS, 43h), 2016–2019 --(4 years)--